carpentries-incubator/lesson-R-packaging/_episodes/07-dependencies.md

 Under the category `Suggests` we can see the package `testthat`.
 More specifically, we can see that a version equal or higher than `3.0.0` is suggested.

+> ## What do you mean mandatory?
+> Please note that, even if we tag a dependency as **mandatory** using the `Imports` key, it will never be automatically installed by our new package.
+> We have to do install it ourselves.
+> What is then the use of tagging it as **mandatory**?
+> That now our package is aware that the dependency **should be** installed, and it is going to throw an error if that's not the case.
+{: .callout}
 > ## Add some dependencies
 > Let's add some dependencies to this list.
 > Particularly, we want you to add: